-Goal One: Promote a campus climate marked by a commitment to diversity, inclusive excellence, and reconciliation in which all members of the College feel a sense of belonging.
+- Goal One: Promote a campus climate marked by a commitment to diversity, inclusive excellence, and reconciliation in which all members of the College feel a sense of belonging. - Goal Two: The College will develop and maintain an assessment plan for diversity and inclusive excellence that will contribute to future strategic planning.